Virginia Traffic Lawyers:

 Virginia suspended license laws are just that – laws.
 The suspended license or revocation must have occurred lawfully.
 In other words, some like a DMV transcript may be used to show indeed a driver was legally suspended or revoked of driving privileges, usually in connection with some other offense (but not always).

 The more interesting – and common defense – is lack of knowledge one’s license was suspended or revoked.
 IF the police officer made the stop and asked the driver about knowledge of license suspension, then a response by the driver in the affirmative destroy any possibility this defense theory could work.
 If you never made an admission, on the other hand, you may be able to win at trial by (typically) showing that based on the driver’s DMV record / transcript, that notice should be presumed.
-There are interesting cases in Virginia that your Fairfax traffic attorney, Prince William traffic lawyer, or local Prague criminal lawyer can explain if relevant to your case.
+There are interesting cases in Virginia that your Fairfax traffic attorney, Prince William traffic lawyer, or local Ashburn criminal lawyer can explain if relevant to your case.
 The markings and words on the transcript, for example, may not have been sufficient to convey notice on an individual.
 These cases are very fact-sensitive.

 Cases handled by Fairfax traffic attorney, Brenton D. Vincenzes

 CASE RESULTS VARY AND DEPEND ON MANY FACTORS UNIQUE TO EACH CASE.
 NO RESULT BELOW SHOULD BE CONSTRUED AS A GUARANTEE OR PREDICTION OF YOUR RESULTS.

 |Appox.
 Month||Charge||Speed or other notes||Final Result|

 |March, 2014||Reckless Driving by Speed||75/55||Speeding 74/55|

 |Driving on Revoked||(after a 2nd DWI)||Nolle Prosequi (Charge Dropped)|